Mixin vs Interface in Flutter Dart – Complete Guide

 @override

-Future<void> saveUser(User user) async {} // No-op in tests
+Future<void> saveUser(User user) async {}

 }